 (This week is only optional and those who choose not to do it, can start their volunteering after the general orientation on arrival.)

 Sunday: Arrival at Indira Gandhi International Airport, New Delhi.
 You’ll be received from the airport and dropped at the volunteers’ house where you can relax.
-If you want, you can take a walk in the neighborhood after sunset.
+If you want, you can take a walk in the neighborhood.
+Housed in a posh, safe and friendly locality in South of Delhi, you are safe and sound with us.

 Day 1: Our in-country coordinator will orient you about the program as well as about Delhi in general.
 Also, learn about your week’s itinerary and the details about your volunteering program in India to follow after the first week.